THEOplayer/iOS-Connector/Code/Sideloaded-TextTracks/README.md

 ### Limitations

-1. Caching sources with sideloaded subtitles can only be done one task at a time.
-This is due to some technical complexities in the underlying implementation.
-This limitation may be addressed in future releases.
-2. Caching is only available on iOS.
+1. Caching is only available on iOS.